Facts On Deer Mice

 They are one of the highest populated species in North Dakota and one of the most abundant mammals in the American Midwest.
 They tend to live anywhere except wetlands and are commonly found in rural areas throughout Canada and America.
 Deer mice may also burrow like rabbits and build intricate systems underground.
 They do not hibernate, unlike many other rodents, and as such, can burrow and nest extensively throughout the year to seek protection from the elements.

 Because deer mice are nocturnal, you should look for them after dark to try and find where the nests and burrows are located.
-Once you locate the tunnel, you can assess the level of damage and plan your next course of action.
+Once you locate the tunnel, you can assess the level of damage and plan your next course of action for rodent control.
 Always wear protective gloves when working in a contaminated area and wash your hands after.

-Preventive methods for the Deer mouse include simplifying landscape designs, by keeping grass low, piles of wood cleared away and removed anything that could become grounds for nesting or easy burrowing.
+Preventative methods for the Deer mouse include simplifying landscape designs, by keeping the grass low, piles of wood cleared away and removed anything that could become grounds for nesting or easy burrowing.
 The screen on doors and windows may also reduce the risk of deer mice from coming inside.
-They can jump very high, and as such, even second story windows should be sealed, especially if there are tree branches nearby.
+They can jump very high, and as such, even second-story windows should be sealed, especially if there are tree branches nearby.